Lower School Curriculum

 Senior Kindergarten

 Spanish: Students continue building their language learning confidence and foundation of skills.
-Through music, movement and play-based activities the children expand their vocabulary and hone their comprehension through topics such as greetings and goodbyes, introducing and describing oneself, family, and friends, and naming school activities.
+Through music, movement and play-based activities, the children expand their vocabulary and hone their comprehension topics such as greetings and goodbyes, introducing and describing oneself, family, and friends, and naming school activities.
 A second semester storytelling unit incorporates a review of the JK and SK topics and encourages students to demonstrate both receptive and expressive language skills.

 First Grade